governance-game/governance-game/builder/README.md

 # Governance Game card deck generator

-This folder contains a script which automatically generates a complete card deck for the Governance Game in PDF. you can use the PDF to print the cards yourself and cut them.
-Alternatively the PDF is compatible with external printer companies which can print this deck on a real physical deck of cards.
+This folder contains a script which automatically generates a complete card deck for the Governance Game in PDF.
+You can use the PDF to print the cards yourself and cut them.
+Alternatively, the PDFs are compatible with external printer companies which can print this deck.

 ## Dependencies